Building A Matcha Tea Shop Case Study

 Designing our menu was one of the most immersive parts of the setup.

 But this is a matcha cafe.
-So we spent a full week designing and developing a matcha-based menu with our team and our supplier.
+So, we spent a full week designing and developing a matcha-based menu with our team and our supplier.
 We developed over 15 unique matcha drinks and other caffeine-free options to give life to the cafe.

 A peek at some of our items is as follows:

-Progress
+Business Progress

 First, while our Procurement Director was sourcing items for the cafe INSIDE, we got contractors to start on the design.